Sensory inclusive events at the Overland Park Convention Center

 Headphone Zone signs mark loud, popular areas within the building.
 These are high-traffic spaces where louder noise is most common.

-These signs help guests easily find pick up locations to use this resource.
-You can also borrow a sensory bag from the security office or ask any staff member to bring you a sensory bag.
+These signs help guests easily find pickup locations to use this resource.
+You can also borrow a sensory bag from the security office or ask any staff member to bring you one.

 Perhaps our most important signage is for Sensory Inclusive Location.
 This sign lets all guests know that this building has tools and resources in place to foster sensory inclusion and create a more comfortable experience for all.